 The Simsbury Camera Club thrives because of the dedicated volunteer spirit of our members.
 George Zars was one of our past members who exemplified that spirit.
 In looking to honor his memory, I was inspired to organize this column which will recognize members past and present who have, over time, exhibited participation and volunteerism above and beyond that of the average member.
-This “Member Recognition Column”, written by Lou Norton, (at times extrapolating information from previous issues of “Focal Point”, by Ben Skaught), will highlight a member about every two months and will be archived on our website for future reference.
-It seems only fitting that our first highlighted member be George Zars.
-Feel free to email me names of deserving honorees.
+This year the Member Recognition Column will be written by Lou Norton, Judy Rabinowitz and Alene Galin (at times extrapolating information from previous issues of “Focal Point”, by Ben Skaught), will highlight a member about every two months and will be archived on our website for future reference.